romanjoe/secure_ota_update_workshop/Readme.md

 4. Creating a code-signing certificate for custom hardware.
 5. Grant access to code signing for AWS IoT using this [guide](https://docs.aws.amazon.com/freertos/latest/userguide/code-sign-policy.html)

 In paragraph **Creating keys** private key and the code-signing certificate have been created.
-Now it is needed to import this certificate and private key AWS Certificate Manager.
+Now it is needed to import this certificate and private key to AWS Certificate Manager.
 Change directory to `mcuboot/boot/cypress/keys`.
 Use this command to import.

     aws acm import-certificate --certificate fileb://<filename>.crt --private-key fileb://<filename>.pem --profile <profile_name > > ../../../../amazon-freertos/vendors/cypress/apps/ota/scripts/certarn.json

+*NOTE:* this prefixes  `fileb://` should remain in command

 This command will write an ARN for your certificate to `certarn.json`.
 You need this ARN when you create an OTA update job.